atomjump/medimage-co-nz-content-only/developer-guide.md

 }
 ```

-name the globally unique name for this add-on, which will be displayed within the Add-ons page, and will be the directory created within the medimage\addons folder.
+* __name__: the globally unique name for this add-on, which will be displayed within the Add-ons page, and will be the directory created within the medimage\addons folder.
 Use lower-case and do not include spaces.

 * __installCommands__ are the commands to run after the .zip file has been unpacked to carry out an installation.